• Magazine with headline $1 billion Loan Program for Women Business Owners. Portrait of woman, Terri Dial, Former Wells Fargo EVP Business Banking

-In 1995, Wells Fargo announced $1 billion in lending to empower women business owners, and established the first national program of its kind.
-This innovative program supported the growth of a generation of women business leaders, and inspired new programs to address continued issues of inequity.
+In 1995, Wells Fargo committed $1 billion in lending to women business owners.
+The program inspired a new generation of women and led to new efforts to address inequities.

 $1 billion promise